pirouzaltair/IoT-Tests/README.md

 ## Requires

 IoT-Tests uses a number of open source projects to work properly.
-Thanks to @dannydainton, a visually appealing extionsion of newman-html-reports is available for us to utilize.
 It is assumed that you have Postman installed locally.
 If you do not have Newman installed, follow the installation guidelines as listed in the link below:
 * [Node](https://nodejs.org/)
 * [NPM](https://www.npmjs.com/)
 * Python 3.5 or higher
 * [Postman](https://www.getpostman.com/)
 * [Newman](https://www.npmjs.com/package/newman)
-[Newman Reporter HTML](https://www.npmjs.com/package/newman-reporter-html) and [Newman Reporter HTMLExtra](https://www.npmjs.com/package/newman-reporter-htmlextra) are Node packages which are installed or updated automatically.
+_[Newman Reporter HTML](https://www.npmjs.com/package/newman-reporter-html) and [Newman Reporter HTMLExtra](https://www.npmjs.com/package/newman-reporter-htmlextra) are Node packages which are installed or updated automatically._

 ## Getting Started